ansys/pydpf-composites/doc/source/intro.rst

 .. _Get DPF Docker image:

-Getting the DPF Server Docker Image
+Getting the DPF server Docker image
 """""""""""""""""""""""""""""""""""
 Follow the steps described in the DPF documentation in the section `Run DPF Server in A Docker Container <https://dpf.docs.pyansys.com/version/stable/user_guide/getting_started_with_dpf_server.html#run-dpf-server-in-a-docker-container>`_.
 Make sure you also download the composites plugin (e.g ``ansys_dpf_composites_lin_v2024.1.pre0.zip``).
-After following the steps above, you should have a running DPF docker container that listens to port 50052.
+After following the preceding steps, you should have a running DPF Docker container that listens to port 50052.